PixelsCamp/pixelscamp-forever/README.md

   1. Was **approved** for Pixels Camp v4.0 or any of the previous editions;
   2. Shows some **public proof** that they're a proud member of the pixels community.

+This offer is valid until **October 30, 2020 at 23:59**.
+Only submissions considered [valid](https://github.com/PixelsCamp/pixelscamp-forever/issues?q=is%3Aissue+is%3Aopen+label%3Avalid) by this deadline will be eligible to get a t-shirt.

 ## How?